LoversGuild/lovegen/README.md

 # Building

-Building LoveGen is (at the moment) a bit hacky.
-This is due to the new Abstract FilePath Proposal landing in the Haskell ecosystem.
-Most of the packages don't yet support abstract file paths nor do they compile with some upgraded dependencies.

-LoveGen makes heavy use of abstract file paths, and therefore we have needed to patch some of the indirect dependencies of the generator.

 To build LoveGen, you need to have GHC >=9.4 installed.
 You also need cabal-install >=3.8 – no stack build files are provided.
 The best way to install these tools is probably with